 The four bright banners carried in the academic procession are called gonfalons.
-The red, white, black and grey gonfalon represents the College; in blue, grey and burgundy it represents the School of Arts and Sciences; in blue, purple and black it represents the School of Education; and in peach and green it represents the School of Professional Studies.
+The red, white, black and grey gonfalon represents the university; in blue, grey and burgundy it represents the School of Arts and Sciences; in blue, purple and black it represents the School of Education; and in peach and green it represents the School of Professional Studies.

 The gonfalons were designed by Libby Kowalski, professor of art and art history, and Kathy Maher, a 1984 SUNY Cortland graduate.
 The standards were made by Bard Prentiss, associate professor emeritus of art and art history, and J. Eric Kroot.
 Materials were provided by the Gilbert and Mary Cahill Foundation and the late Rozanne M. Brooks, distinguished teaching professor emerita of sociology/anthropology.

 The graduates wearing silver medallions with red ribbons have completed the SUNY Cortland Honors Program.
 To complete the Honors Program, a student must take 24 credit hours of honors courses, engage in 40 hours of community service, maintain a cumulative grade point average of 3.2 and complete an honors thesis during their senior year.

 Students who qualify for an honors distinction based on their grade point averages recorded as of Feb.
 1 of the graduating year, will receive an honors tassel, which will be distributed by the Student Registration and Records Services at Commencement rehearsal and on Commencement day.

 |Magna Cum Laude||3.5 to 3.749||Red and White Tassel|

 Students not qualifying for honors distinction will wear a black tassel.
 However, if the student's grade point average at the end of the academic year meets the honors criteria as noted above, the honors distinction will be recorded and displayed on the official transcript and diploma.